 - Graven Image (religious idols)

-Most household pets can enter Thailand without particular restrictions, but it is not the case for some animals.
+SIAM Shipping Advice: Most household pets can enter Thailand without particular restrictions, but it is not the case for some animals.
 For a detailed look at how to bring your pet with you in Thailand, check out our dedicated article: import animal to Thailand

 Duties and taxes for personal effects

 For further and more detailed information about regulations when importing personal effects into Thailand, we encourage you to have a look at our relocation website.
 Please keep in mind that all personal belongings are taxed.
-Everything is strictly-regulated these days, so read carefully our page regarding taxes on used household items.
+Everything is strictly-regulating these days, so read carefully our page regarding taxes on used household items.

-WHAT ABOUT EXPORT CUSTOMS, HOW DOES IT WORKS ?
+WHAT ABOUT EXPORT CUSTOMS, HOW DOES IT WORKS?

 Exporting from Thailand